SnightCoder/Virtual-Laboratory/README.md

 Demo: http://bit.ly/2DtbNkE

 <br><br>
-This is not the source code, it's just cache, source code will be uploaded in the future.
+This is not the actual source code, it's just cache, source code will be uploaded in the future.
 <br><br><br>
 # Demo images:
 <br><br>